CleverTap/CTNotificationService/README.md

 If you plan on downloading non-SSL urls please be sure to enable App Transport Security Settings -> Allow Arbitrary Loads -> true in your plist.
 [See plist example here](https://github.com/CleverTap/CTNotificationService/blob/master/Example/NotificationService/Info.plist).

-#### Configure your APNS payload
+### Configure your APNS payload

-Then, when sending notifications via [APNS](https://developer.apple.com/library/content/documentation/NetworkingInternet/Conceptual/RemoteNotificationsPG/Chapters/ApplePushService.html):
+Then, when sending notifications via APNS:
-- include the mutable-content flag in your payload aps entry (this key must be present in the aps payload or the system will not call your app extension)
+- Include the mutable-content flag in your payload aps entry (this key must be present in the aps payload or the system will not call your app extension)
-- add the `ct_mediaUrl` and `ct_mediaType` key-values (or your custom key-values) to the payload, outside of the aps entry.
+- Add the `ct_mediaUrl` and `ct_mediaType` key-values (or your custom key-values) to the payload, outside of the aps entry.

 ```
 {